brnold/Dual_RaspberryPi_Cameras/README.md

-## Python Script for taking pictures using the raspberry pi camera
+# Python Script for taking pictures using the raspberry pi camera

-## It works

-Will shut down pi when done.

-Make a deceient readme,
+This scrip works with the GPIO pins on the Raspberry Pi to allow of headless (screenless) picture capturing.
+You can even shut down the pi when your done via the GPIO.

+I had to edit my ~/.bashrc file to allow the scipt to run at startup and use raspi-config to auto-login to the shell.